Home Compare OTIS vs ROK

 Otis Worldwide vs Rockwell Automation: Which Stock Looks Stronger in 2026?

-Otis Worldwide holds the cleaner structural position, with the lead spread across profitability and growth.
+Otis Worldwide holds the cleaner structural position, with the lead spread across valuation and profitability.
 Rockwell Automation still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Rockwell Automation carries the stronger setup — intact trend against Otis Worldwide's broken trend.
 That leaves a split case: the structural lead stays with Otis Worldwide, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-07-05

 INDUSTRY COMPARISON